Pleasure Island (North Carolina): The People of the Lower Cape Fear

 Federal Point was historically home to small groups of Native Americans, but much heavier concentrations, perhaps numbering into the thousands, lived on the west side of the river or upstream.
 History has forgotten the names of these tribes so they are generally referred to as the Cape Fear Indians.
-It is, however, believed that they were of Siouan descent.
+It was argued they spoke a Siouan language although their language is unattested.
 The tribes called the lower Cape Fear River, "Sapona" and they lived on the abundant forest, river and ocean resources.
 By the time Europeans arrived in the late fifteenth century, the Native Americans of the region had largely transitioned from hunter-gathering to small-scale agriculture.
 Various artifacts and oyster mounds have been found on and near Federal Point over the years.
 One village site was discovered about "1.5 miles south of the head of Myrtle Grove Sound, 3 miles north of Fort Fisher, and less than 100 yards from the beach.
 Sugar Loaf is less than one mile from this site in a northwesterly direction".
 This location would be very close to where Carolina Beach Lake sits today.